-In today’s world, it’s not the Government but businesses that are truly making a positive difference to our society and Earth.
-This award is to celebrate those truly purpose-led companies with positivity at their core.
+As a reminder, the Business for Good Award is to celebrate those truly purpose-led businesses with positivity at their core.
 It’s for the really good eggs — those who act in a positive way for our people, communities or planet, and encourage others to do the same.

 A Curious Society

 With their 12-year-old chief designer at the helm, A Curious Society creates thought-provoking screenprinted clothing with a focus on conservation, the planet and world issues.
 Every item is sourced sustainably, ethically and printed to order with water based inks to ensure zero waste.

 Meet the Nominees

 Each of these independent businesses was selected for being outstanding in this category.